-Back to the Basics: Industry-Standard Accuracy
+Back to the Basics: Safety and Economy

 Several analyzer types are of sufficiently sound design and manufacture to meet the industry-standard requirements for general purpose gas detection.
 Many of these also maintain this accuracy under normal conditions for a reasonable period of time following calibration.